SincVAE: A new semi-supervised approach to improve anomaly detection on EEG data using SincNet and variational autoencoder: Proposed Method

-This work explores the impact of SincVAE on anomaly detection challenges within the healthcare sector, with a focus on seizure detection in EEG data.
-It is expected the integration of SincNet within the VAE framework in the seizure detection problem can enhance the learning of normal patterns within EEG data, thus leading to a more robust identification of anomalous patterns.
-The SincVAE's ability to learn custom bandpass filters could not only to boost the overall efficacy of the seizure detection process but also to potentially reduce or even eliminate the preprocessing currently required to identify band frequencies where informative content is more present.
+This study investigates the effectiveness of SincVAE in addressing anomaly detection challenges in the healthcare domain, with a specific focus on seizure detection from EEG data.
+It is expected that the integration of SincNet within the VAE framework in the seizure detection problem can enhance the learning of non-seizure patterns within EEG data, thus leading to a more robust identification of seizure patterns.
+The SincVAE's ability to learn custom bandpass filters could not only boost the overall efficacy of the seizure detection process, but also potentially reduce (or, even, eliminate) the preprocessing often required to identify band frequencies where informative content is more present, which is frequently done in the BCI context.